Hassan220022/tic_tac_toe-XO-/README.md

   - **Hard:** More complex words for a challenging experience.

 - **Leaderboard**
-  - Tracks and displays statistics for both single-player and multiplayer games.
+  - Tracks and displays statistics for both single-player and multiplayer games, including wins and computer losses.

 - **Game History**
-  - Records all game outcomes, including player names and results.
+  - Records all game outcomes, including player names, game types, and results.

 - **Persistent Storage**
   - Saves game state, leaderboard, and game history to CSV files for continuity between sessions.